 Most of the friends I have made are male.
 I think this is because, as a foreign woman, I have the ability to move freely in the more public lives of men e.g. on the streets, at tea stalls, travelling, etc. The majority of my colleagues at work are men too.
 I am always treated very respectfully by the men I meet, though sometimes it feels as though our exchanges are on a man-to-man basis, which can get a bit confusing!
 Opportunities to meet women present less frequently, unfortunately.
 Furthermore, it has been my experience that men are more interested and more forthright in initiating friendships than women.

 I met two of my friends indirectly through work: they just happened to be in the building and our paths crossed.
-When I first met Faruqe, he was working at the time with children at risk (see post 35).
-He studied anthropology and so we have that in common.
+When I first met Faruqe, he was working at the time for Social Services at the Ministry of Social Welfare with children at risk (see post 35).
+He was participating in workshops for street children that were taking place in the NILG.
+Our first meeting was during Ramadan (see post 37) and despite the fact that Faruqe was fasting, he insisted in arranging lunch for me (he was arranging it for the children who don’t fast).
+On another evening, I arrived back in my office after a meeting to find a box of Iftar snacks on my desk, with a little note that said they were from Faruqe and the children.
+It was so kind and thoughtful, and was all the more poignant given how difficult it was proving to get to really know people at work.
+He had studied anthropology (in Jahangirnagar University) and so we had that in common.
 We have had some interesting conversations so far about work and religion and research.
-It was during Ramadan (see post 37) that we first met and Faruqe was fasting, but he insisted in arranging lunch for me (he was arranging it for the children who don’t fast).
-Another evening, I arrived back in my office after a meeting to find a box of Iftar snacks on my desk, with a little note that said they were from Faruqe and the children.
-It was so kind and thoughtful, and was all the more poignant given how difficult it was proving to get to really know people at work.
 Faruqe is very interested in travel too, and we plan to do some travelling together at weekends.
+He subsequently joined the ICDDR,B (the International Centre for Diarrhoeal Disease Research.)

 Seraj put his head around my door at work one day, looking for somebody else in the building.
 We had an immediate connection and talked for a long time that first day.
 He works in the Ministry of Fisheries and has spent time training in Iceland.
 Seraj is married to Sonja and they have two little boys: I met them all in their home when Seraj invited me for dinner.
 Since then I have enjoyed their friendship, warm hospitality and delicious food over lovely evenings, and have met some of their extended family and neighbours during social occasions too.
 I am glad that Seraj got lost that day in the NILG.
 He always makes my day when he drops in unexpectedly, or phones me to catch up.